Shipping is taking around 2-9 working days due to delays

 As we travel down the path of life, the structure of our skin begins to change.
 Take the time to massage in your cleanser, working in upwards motions to discourage sagging.
 Manipulating and applying pressure to your skin will also increase oxygen and blood flow to the area for an instant glow.
 Win-win.

 Bacteria thrive in warm, moist environments, which is why bathrooms are such a hot-bed for mould.
 So, if you have been making a habit of leaving your face cloth to dry on the side of the sink, you might want to re-think.
-To keep your facial cloth at it’s best, and to avoid transferring yesterday’s grime back onto your face, wash daily and dry properly.
+To keep your facial or muslin cloth at it’s best, and to avoid transferring yesterday’s grime back onto your face, wash daily and dry properly.
 In an ideal world, it’s a good idea to have a collection of seven cloths, one for every day of the week, so you can wash them all in bulk.

 The order in which you apply your skincare is not always obvious, which leads to the quandary of whether you should exfoliate before cleanser or after.
 Before we get into that, it is worth noting that there are a number of ways you can exfoliate your skin to reduce redundant skin cells on the surface of your complexion.
 There’s enzyme exfoliation, where enzymes nibble away at the bonds that hold these no-longer needed cells in place, manual exfoliation, like muslin cloths and scrubs, which physically dislodge them and liquid exfoliation, where ingredients like alpha-hydroxy acids break down the bonds.